johnnyshelby123/Meteor-Reloaded/README.md

 - `.kit` – gives predefined kits (easy to extend with wrapper)- added custom kitloading support
 - `.repair` - repairs a tool (creative mode only)
 - `.coords` - returns location
+- `.surface` - teleports you to the nearest surface above you

 ## Building